japila-books/spark-sql-internals/docs/logical-optimizations/ReplaceExceptWithAntiJoin.md

 # ReplaceExceptWithAntiJoin Logical Optimization Rule -- Rewriting Except (DISTINCT) Operators

-`ReplaceExceptWithAntiJoin` is a link:catalyst/Rule.md[Catalyst rule] for transforming link:spark-sql-LogicalPlan.adoc[logical plans] (i.e. `Rule[LogicalPlan]`).
+`ReplaceExceptWithAntiJoin` is a catalyst/Rule.md[Catalyst rule] for transforming spark-sql-LogicalPlan.md[logical plans] (i.e. `Rule[LogicalPlan]`).

 [[apply]]
-When link:catalyst/Rule.md#apply[executed], `ReplaceExceptWithAntiJoin` transforms an link:spark-sql-LogicalPlan-Except.adoc[Except (distinct)] logical operator to a `Distinct` unary logical operator with a left-anti link:spark-sql-LogicalPlan-Join.adoc[Join] operator.
+When catalyst/Rule.md#apply[executed], `ReplaceExceptWithAntiJoin` transforms an spark-sql-LogicalPlan-Except.md[Except (distinct)] logical operator to a `Distinct` unary logical operator with a left-anti spark-sql-LogicalPlan-Join.md[Join] operator.
 The output columns of the left and right child logical operators of the `Except` operator are used to build a logical `AND` join condition of `EqualNullSafe` expressions.

 `ReplaceExceptWithAntiJoin` requires that the number of columns of the left- and right-side of the `Except` operator are the same or throws an `AssertionError`.

-`ReplaceExceptWithAntiJoin` is a part of the link:spark-sql-Optimizer.adoc#Replace-Operators[Replace Operators] fixed-point rule batch of the base link:spark-sql-Optimizer.adoc[Catalyst Optimizer].
+`ReplaceExceptWithAntiJoin` is a part of the [Replace Operators](../Optimizer.md#Replace-Operators) fixed-point rule batch of the base [Logical Optimizer](../Optimizer.md).

 [[demo]]
 .Demo: ReplaceExceptWithAntiJoin